 'LAREDO' Beteiligungs GmbH, Vienna, Austria, informed us on 16 July 2009 that, pursuant to Sections 21 para.
 1, 22 para.
-1 sentence 1 item 1 of the German Securities Trading Act (WpHG), the share apportioned to it of the voting rights in BayWa Aktiengesellschaft, Arabellastraße 4, 81925 Munich, Germany, exceeded the thresholds of 15%, 20% and 25% on 15 July 2009 and that the whole share in the voting rights came to 25.12% (8,533,673 voting rights, of which 8,389,785 voting rights from registered shares with restricted transferability and 143,888 voting rights from registered shares) on 15 July 2009.
-Of these voting rights, 25.12% (8,533,673 voting rights, of which 8,389,785 voting rights from registered shares) were apportioned to 'LAREDO' Beteiligungs GmbH pursuant to Section 22 para.
+1 sentence 1 item 1 of the German Securities Trading Act (WpHG), the share apportioned to it of the voting rights in BayWa Aktiengesellschaft, Arabellastraße 4, 81925 Munich, Germany, exceeded the thresholds of 15%, 20% and 25% on 15 July 2009 and that the whole share in the voting rights came to 25.12% (8,533,673 voting rights, of which 8,389,785 voting rights from registered shares with restricted transferability and 143,888 voting rights from shares with restricted transferability and 143,888 voting rights from shares with restricted transferability and 143,888 voting rights from registered shares) were apportioned to 'LAREDO' Beteiligungs GmbH pursuant to Section 22 para.
 1 sentence 1 item 1 of the German Securities Trading Act (WpHG).
-These voting rights were apportionable to 'LAREDO' Beteiligungs GmbH via 'KORMUS' Holding GmbH pursuant to Section 22 para.
-1 sentence 1 item 1 of the German Securities Trading Act (WpHG).
+These voting rights German Securities Trading Act (WpHG).

 Raiffeisen-Holding Niederösterreich-Wien reg.Gen.m.b.H., Vienna, Austria, informed us on 16 July 2009 that, pursuant to Sections 21 para.
 1, 22 para.
 1 sentence 1 item 1 of the German Securities Trading Act (WpHG), the share apportioned to it of the voting rights in BayWa Aktiengesellschaft, Arabellastraße 4, 81925 Munich, Germany, exceeded the thresholds of 15%, 20% and 25% on 15 July 2009 and that the whole share in the voting rights came to 25.12% (8,533,673 voting rights, of which 8,389,785 voting rights from registered shares with restricted transferability and 143,888 voting rights from registered shares) on 15 July 2009.
-Of these voting rights, 25.12% (8,533,673 voting rights, of which 8,389,785 voting rights, 25.12% (8,533,673 voting rights, of which 8,389,785 voting rights from registered shares with restricted transferability and 143,888 voting rights from registered shares with restricted transferability and 143,888 voting rights from registered shares with restricted transferability and 143,888 voting rights from registered shares with restricted transferability and 143,888 voting rights from registered shares with restricted transferability and 143,888 voting rights from registered shares with restricted transferability and 143,888 voting rights from registered shares.
-I item 1 of the German Securities Trading Act (WpHG).
-These voting rights were apportionable to Raiffeisen-Holding Miederösterreich-Wien reg.Gen.m.b.H. pursuant to Section 22 para.
+Of these voting rights, 25.12% (8,533,673 voting rights, of which 8,389,785 voting rights from registered shares with restricted transferability and 143,888 voting rights from registered shares with restricted transferability and 143,888 voting rights from registered shares) were apportionable to Raiffeisen-Holding GmbH, Niederösterreich-Wien reg.Gen.m.b.H. pursuant to Section 22 para.
 1 sentence 1 item 1 of the German Securities Trading Act (WpHG).
-These voting rights were apportionable to Raiffeisen-Holding SmbH pursuant to Section 22 para.
+These voting rights were apportionable to Raiffeisen-Holding Niederösterreich-Wien reg.Gen.m.b.H. via 'LAREDO' Beteiligungs GmbH pursuant to Section 22 para.
 1 sentence 1 item 1 of the German Securities Trading Act (WpHG).